 If you’re reading this post because you aren’t using Pinterest for your coaching business yet, presumably you either;

-b).
-Have a Pinterest account, but haven’t optimized your account properly
+b) Have an account but haven’t optimized your account properly

-So you’ll either need to start a new account, or optimize your current Pinterest account.
+So you’ll either need to start a new account or optimize your current account.

 Make sure your Pinterest account is a business account!

-Whichever one you chose, you’ll need to make sure your account is a business account.
+Your first step is to make sure your account is a free business account.

 That’s because a business account:

-- Means you can “claim” your website, so a link to your website appears on your profile
+- This means you can “claim” your website, so a link to your website appears on your profile.

-- Gives you access to Pinterest analytics, which provides an insight into how your pins and profile are performing
+- Gives you access to Pinterest analytics, which provides insight into how your pins and profile are performing.

 - Gives you access to rich pins.
 Rich pins are helpful as they provide more information on your pins, including automatically putting information from your website onto your pins (plus rich pins are free!).